 We began operating in 2014 and have yet to generate a profit.
-We generated net losses of \$7.9 million and \$7.8 million for the years ended December 31, 2016 and 2017, respectively, and \$2.4 million and \$12.8 million for the three months ended June 30, 2017 and 2018, respectively.
-Our accumulated deficit as of June 30, 2018 was \$58.5 million.
-We intend to continue to expend significant funds to increase our growing capacity, invest in research and development, expand our marketing and sales operations to increase our registered patients and meet the increased compliance requirements associated with our transition to and operation as a public company.
+We generated net losses of \$7.9 million and \$7.8 million for the years ended December 31, 2016 and 2017, respectively, and \$18.7 million and \$36.7 million for the three and nine months ended September 30, 2018 and \$1.8 million and \$4.9 million for three and nine months ended September 30, 2017, respectively.
+Our accumulated deficit as of September 30, 2018 was \$77.2 million.
+We intend to continue to expend significant funds to increase our growing capacity, invest in research and development, expand our marketing and sales operations to increase our base of registered patients and meet the increased compliance requirements associated with our transition to and operation as a public company.
 As we continue to grow, we expect the aggregate amount of these expenses will also continue to grow.

 Our efforts to grow our business may be more costly than we expect and we may not be able to increase our revenue enough to offset higher operating expenses.
 We may incur significant losses in the future for a number of reasons, including as a result of unforeseen expenses, difficulties, complications and delays, the other risks described in this Quarterly Report on Form 10-Q and other unknown events.
 The amount of future net losses will depend, in part, on the growth of our future expenses and our ability to generate revenue.
 If we continue to incur losses in the future, the net losses and negative cash flows incurred to date, together with any such future losses, will have an adverse effect on our stockholders' equity and working capital.
 Because of the numerous risks and uncertainties associated with producing cannabis products, as outlined herein, we are unable to accurately predict when, or if, we will be able to achieve profitability.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
-If we are unable to achieve and sustain profitability, the market price of our Class 2 common stock may significantly decrease and our ability to raise capital, expand our business or continue our operations may be impaired.
+If we are unable to achieve and sustain profitability, the market price of our Class 2 common stock and the trading price of the notes may significantly decrease and our ability to raise capital, expand our business or continue our operations may be impaired.